What Is Tech E&O Insurance?

 A professional liability insurance policy will help cover the legal costs that can amass if a client decides that they want to sue you because they believe that an error or miscalculation you made while performing services for them has caused them to suffer a loss of some kind, usually financial.

-Many industries with very specific risks have insurance products that are tailored to a specific profession; legal professional liability and medical malpractice insurance, for example.
+Many industries with very specific risks have insurance products that are tailored to a specific profession; legal professional liability insurance and medical malpractice insurance, for example.

 Who Is Tech E&O Insurance For?

 Why Do You Need a Tech E&O Insurance Policy?

 If you are running a tech company, especially a startup that might be looking to attract investors, tech E&O should be one of your primary concerns when it comes to putting together the right insurance package.